azurekite83/fs-expansion/README.md

-# fs-expansion
+# partition-aid
-Script that automates using bash partitioning commands into something simpler.
+Script that wraps bash partitioning commands into something simpler.